AndrewHazelden/dome2rect/dome2rect/readme.md

 Converts a latitude/longitude to a rectilinear image

 **review.bat**
 Simple playback program to view the image output.
-This tool uses ffmpeg's playback tool and requires Windows 7 to run.
+This tool uses ffmpeg's playback tool.

 ## PT Conversion Scripts ##